 Arriving in Batumi

-In Batumi, coaches terminate at the Main Bus Station, which is in the same location at the railway station (see the exact location here).
-A Bolt taxi to the centre of the city should cost around 5 GEL.
+In Batumi, coaches terminate at the big intersection near the Argo Cable Car Station (see the exact location here).
+A Bolt taxi to the boulevard or Old Town from there should cost around 5-8 GEL.

 The return trip: Batumi to Tbilisi by bus